Ernstsen/PearsonEbookDownloader/README.md

 ## Part 1 : Javascript
 To use this utility, first log into the pearson website and access the E-Book.
 After about 10 seconds (or once the eText is loaded), copy the bookID parameter (anywhere from 5-6 digits long) and download it either using using the online downloader ("index.html" in this repository, and also available at https://NoMod-Programming.github.io/PearsonEbookDownloader/).
-The first two boxes will be filled with information, while the third one sadly fails.
+These three boxes will be filled with information about the book, the pages, and the bookmarks

 - The leftmost one should be copied to a file, saved as ``bookInfo.json``
 - The second one (middle) should be copied to a file, saved as ``pageinfo.json``
+- The third one (right) should be copied to a file, saved as ``bookmarks.json`` - this one is optional, and wont always exist

+All these files will automatically download, with the correct names, if your browser allows it (it may prompt you, and is for permission to do multiple downloads).

 Now go to ``scripts/pasteToBrowser.js`` and copy the entire file.
 This should then be pasted into the developer console, with the following changes: